 Constable Flavelle got her hands untied quickly, asking her what had happened.
 All she could say was that she thought she saw some kind of flash, there was a thud, and then nothing.
 Later, he said she’d told him something about a man with a flashlight, but it was well over a month later and it was the first time he’d ever reported it.

-In the bedroom at the front of the house, Flavelle found her husband, James Eli Johnson, lying on his back in bed, blood covering his face.
-He went back out of the bedroom and asked Laura Johnson which doctor she wanted, then called the police station, asking them to send more officers, as well as the chief, and to send for Dr. Munroe, Mr. Johnson’s preferred doctor.
+In the bedroom at the front of the house, Flavelle found her husband, James Eli Johnson, lying on his back in bed, his face covered in blood.
+He went back out of the bedroom and asked Laura Johnson which doctor she wanted, then called the police station, asking them to send more officers, as well as the chief, and to send for Dr. Munroe, Mr. Johnson’s preferred physician.
 They’d served in the war together and apparently he’d told Laura if he was ever in an accident to make sure it was Dr. Munroe who looked after him.

 Call made, Flavelle returned to Mrs. Johnson, who was sitting in the bathroom.
 She showed him that her legs were also tied at the ankles with reef knots, the same as her hands, and he untied them as well.
 He asked her again what happened and she repeated the same story about the flash of light, saying she came to in the living room.
 She wasn’t sure if she was on the chesterfield or on the floor in front of it, she only remembered being on her knees and struggling to get up.
 She managed to shimmy her way to the bathroom, where she turned the light switch on with her head, then made her way to the kitchen and got the phone off the hook with her teeth, then trekked back to the bathroom and managed to get a toothbrush clenched between her teeth, went back to the kitchen, and after several tries, managed to dial zero for long distance.
 (This would have been a rotary phone, for any of my younger readers.)
 She talked into the receiver and asked the operator to send the police and gave her address.